Abrothrix longipilis

 Abrothrix longipilis, also known as the long-haired grass mouse or long-haired akodont, is a species of rodent in the family Cricetidae.
-It is found in central and southern Argentina and Chile.
+It is endemic to central Argentina and Chile.
+Until 2014 it was thought that the species extended into southern Chile and Argentine Patagonia but these populations are now proposed to belong to closely related species named Abrothrix hirta.

 The southern Chilean Abrothrix sanborni may not be distinct from this species.

 Description

 The long-haired grass mouse is a large, robust grass mouse, with a head-and-body length of about 130 mm.
 It varies in colour across its wide range, but in most populations the dorsal hair is reddish-brown with long guard hairs, the flanks are more greyish and the underparts are grey.
 The tail is bicoloured, dark above and pale below.

 Distribution and habitat

 The species is found in central and southern Chile, and in Argentina as far southward as the Rio Negro and Chubut provinces of Patagonia.
 Its chief habitat is the Nothofagus forests of the region but it is also found in rocky areas, marshy areas, tussock grass and steppe with shrubs.